Divisive Brazil election careens into 'dangerous' polarization

 That is mainly because Bolsonaro, who has repeatedly praised Brazil’s military regime, and his running mate, Hamilton Mourão, a retired Army general, have openly talked “about constraining civil liberties and rewriting the Constitution in a authoritarian way,” de Bolle said.

-Mourão has said the armed forces should carry out a coup if the country’s judiciary cannot end political corruption,
+Mourão has said the armed forces should carry out a coup if the country’s judiciary cannot end political corruption.

 “They are not shying away from saying these things openly and they are not being criticized for saying them,” she added.